learn-anything/quotes/readme.md

 > A feature that isn't documented is a useless feature.

+> A computer is like a violin.
+You can imagine a novice trying first a phonograph and then a violin.
+The latter, he says, sounds terrible.
+That is the argument we have heard from our humanists and most of our computer scientists.
+Computer programs are good, they say, for particular purposes, but they aren't flexible.
+Neither is a violin, or a typewriter, until you learn how to use it. - Marvin Minsky

 > If it doesn't work right, in what sense does it work at all?

 > [Just because you turing-can doesn't mean you turing-should](https://www.youtube.com/watch?v=yMnOEgbm2fE)